aliz-ai/ml-spec-2022/Demo #2/README.md

 ### Setup environment

+The commands below should be executed in the `Demo #2` folder.

-Please use **Python 3.7** for MLFlow and Sklearn compatibility issues.
+Use **Python 3.7** for MLFlow and Sklearn compatibility issues.

 Install the required packages and our custom code as a package to run the notebooks.
-Run following code in the root of the Demo \#2 folder:
 ```sh
 pip install -r requirements.txt
 pip install -e .